AI Scan of Calories in Potato

 Frequently Asked Questions

-How many calories are in a baked potato with butter?
+How many calories are in potato per 100g?

 Download App Free